 After choosing the perfect colors in larger pots and buying at the right time of year, planting is the next step toward pansy perfection, Wade said.

 1. Choose a spot that gets full sun and drains well to prevent disease problems.

 2. Prepare the bed.
-Commercial landscapers plant pansies on beds raised 6 to 12 inches above the surrounding soil.
+Commercial landscapers plant pansies on beds raised 6 to 12 in. above the surrounding soil.
 This assures good drainage and improves visibility.
 When re-planting old beds, remove old mulch to avoid plant diseases.
-Top new beds with 4 inches of organic matter (such as compost), and work it into the bed about a foot deep.
+Top new beds with 4 in. of organic matter (such as compost), and work it into the bed about a foot deep.

 4. Plan your bed.
-Lay out the plants in their pots on the bed, spacing them 8 to 10 inches apart.
+Lay out the plants in their pots on the bed, spacing them 8 to 10 in. apart.
 Rearrange the pots until you get the bed looking just right.